mohsen1/anybin/README.md

 A boilerplate bin website for saving text in a database and access it with a short URL.
 Very similar to PasteBin or JSBin.
 This is mostly back-end implementation of the website.
 Front-end is very simple.

+Try a version of the app running [here](http://anybin.herokuapp.com/)

 **Work in progress**

 ## Running locally